cfw-guide/cemu.cfw.guide/docs/using-dumpling.md

 1. Exit the Dumpling app and turn off your Wii U
 1. Take your USB storage device or SD card out of your Wii U and put it in your PC
-1. Copy `otp.bin` and `seeprom.bin` from the `/dumpling/Online Files` folder to your Cemu directory
+1. Launch Cemu, then click on File -> Open Cemu Folder
-    - This is where `Cemu.exe` is located
+1. Copy `otp.bin` and `seeprom.bin` from the `/dumpling/Online Files` folder to your Cemu folder
 1. Copy the `sys` and `usr` folders from `/dumpling/Online Files/mlc01` on your SD/USB device to the `mlc01` folder
     - By default, the `mlc01` folder is located in the Cemu folder
     - If you are unsure where it is, check in `Options` -> `General settings` under "MLC Path"